 Posts from ‘Chevrolet’

-Note: This article is reprinted from the August 2016 issue of Collectible Automobile
+Note: The following story was excerpted from the June 2020 issue of Collectible Automobile magazine.

 Legendary Corvette chief engineer Zora Arkus-Duntov was working on the idea of a midengine car by 1960.
 For years he poked and prodded management to let him turn “America’s Sports Car” into an American exotic, to no avail.
 Now his fervent dream is finally reality with the introduction of the eighth-generation “C8” Corvette, the 2020 Stingray.

 Whether you drive a car, need a car, or just occasionally bum a ride with friends, you’ve come to the right place.
 Join the editors of Consumer Guide Automotive as they break down everything that’s going on in the auto world.
 New-car reviews, shopping tips, driving green, electric cars, classic cars, and plenty of great guests.
 This is the Consumer Guide Car Stuff Podcast.

 You already know the answer.
 Why would an automaker offer a car or truck with a 3-cylinder engine?
 Money.
 There are other reasons, but money is the primary motivator.

 It’s called The Greatest Spectacle in Racing, and with as many as 300,000 people in attendance, it likely qualifies as one of the greatest events in professional sports.
 First run in 1911, the Indianapolis 500 is part of the “triple crown” of auto racing, which also includes the Monaco Gran Prix and the 24 Hours of Le Mans.